Xto-dev/PaintTogether/README.md

 # 🎨 Paint Together

-Real-time collaborative drawing application with AI-powered automatic documentation.
+Real-time collaborative drawing application with live cursor tracking and AI-powered automatic documentation.

 ## Project Description

 Paint Together is a web-based collaborative drawing application that allows multiple users to draw together in real-time.
 Users can create or join password-protected rooms and see each other's drawings instantly synchronized across all connected clients.
+The application features live cursor tracking, showing where other users are drawing in real-time with their names and tool states.

 The project also demonstrates a practical implementation of AI-powered documentation automation using Claude API (via Omniroute), MCP servers, and GitHub Actions.